pxlbrain-games/rottn/README.md

 ## Testing

-Start the client with `python -m bossfight.client`.
+Start the client with `python -m rottn.client`.
-You can run the server seperately with `python -m bossfight.server`, but currently it is expected that the client starts the server as a subprocess.
+You can run the server seperately with `python -m rottn.server`, but currently it is expected that the client starts the server as a subprocess.

 ### Unit Tests